drfeinberg/drfeinberg/README.md

   - https://github.com/drfeinberg/PraatScripts
   - https://github.com/drfeinberg/Parselmouth-Guides
 -  :open_book: I’m always learning more Python
-- 👯 I’m looking to collaborate on translating acoustic analysis and manipulation algorithms from MatLab code to Python
+- 👯 I’m looking to collaborate on interesting projects
-  - This is for the VoiceLab Software: https://github.com/Voice-Lab/VoiceLab
 - 🌱 Ask me about gardening
 - 📫 How to reach me: feinberg@mcmaster.ca or on twitter at: @davidrfeinberg
 - 😄 Pronouns: he/his/him